Systemic acquired resistance: Mechanism

 Plants have several immunity mechanisms to deal with infections and stress.
-When they are infected with pathogens the immune system recognizes called pathogen-associated molecular patterns (PAMPs), it is via pattern recognition receptors (PRRs).
+When they are infected with pathogens the immune system recognizes pathogen-associated molecular patterns (PAMPs) via pattern recognition receptors (PRRs).
 This induces a PAMP-triggered immunity (PTI).
 Some pathogens carry effectors that suppress PTI in the plant and induce effector triggered susceptibility (ETS).
 In response, plants evolve resistance (R) genes that encode for proteins capable of recognizing the newly developed pathogen effectors, resulting in what is called effector triggered immunity (ETI).
 ETI often results in a form of programmed cell death (PCD), called hypersensitive response (HR).
 Pathogens can then evolve and develop new effectors for overcoming ETI, to which plants can respond by developing new R genes capable of recognizing the pathogen effector, thereby providing a new ETI.
 When PTI and ETI are activated in the local infected plant tissues, there is a signaling cascade that induces an immune response throughout the whole plant.
 This "whole plant" immune response is called systemic acquired resistance (SAR).
 SAR is characterized by accumulation of plant metabolites and genetic reprogramming both locally and systemically (surrounding tissues that were not infected).
 Salicylic acid (SA) and N-hydroxypipecolic acid (NHP) are two metabolites that have been shown to accumulate during SAR.
 Plants with reduced or no production of SA and Pip (a precursor to NHP) have been shown to exhibit reduced or no SAR response following infection.